backdrop/backdrop-issues/templates/issue-template--release--minor-preview.md

 ## Pre-release tasks

 - [ ] If this is the Jan 1 pre-release, then make sure to update the end year in the "All Backdrop code is Copyright..." section towards the bottom of the README.md file.
-- [ ] Merge commits (assign to quicksketch / serundeputy / herbdool / bwpanda)
+- [ ] Merge commits (assign to quicksketch / herbdool / laryn / hosef)
 - [ ] Create a new minor release milestone (assign to klonos / jenlampton / herbdool / quicksketch)
 - [ ] Move all unfinished issues to the next minor release milestone (assign to klonos / jenlampton / herbdool / quicksketch)
 - [ ] Review all closed issues in milestone: (assign to klonos / jenlampton / stpaultim )
   * Issue titles should include a complete, but very brief summary of the problem.
-  * Issue titles sould be in complete sentences, ending with a period.
+  * Issue titles should be in complete sentences, ending with a period.
   * Bug issue titles should start with `Fix` or `Fixed`,
-  * New fearure issue titles should start with `Add` or `Added`.
+  * New feature issue titles should start with `Add` or `Added`.
   * Each issue should have accurate labels, especially the "type - " labels.
 - [ ] Draft Release notes (assign to jenlampton / herbdool / quicksketch)
   - [ ] Include a short, descriptive summary of the release, for example: